Oluayo2010/DSA-AMAZON/README.md

 # 📊 Amazon Sales Data Dashboard

-This project analyzes Amazon product sales data and presents insights through an interactive Excel dashboard.
+This project analyzes Amazon product sales data and presents insights through an Excel dashboard.
 It includes both the cleaned dataset and a dashboard built using Excel Pivot Tables and charts

 ---